COBRA: A Continual Learning Approach to Vision-Brain Understanding: The Proposed COBRA Approach

 \subsection{Implementation Details}

 The 2D fMRI signals $x$ are resized to $224 \times 224$.
-We select $\texttt{vit-base-16}$ as the SC module to extract patches' feature of the fMRI signals.
+We select $\texttt{vit-base-16}$ as the SC module to extract the patches' features of the fMRI signals.
 Each feature vector has dimension $D=768$.
 In the PSS module, we design associated keys for prompt tokens as a vector of $197 \times 768$.
-We select $k=30$ as a top-k number.
+We select $k=30$ as the top $k$ number.
 That means for each query of commonality feature $f_c^{\texttt{CLS}}$, we select top-30 tokens from the high-level tokens $\mathcal{P}$ to describe specific features of the subject.
-The transformer encoder in Eqn \eqref{eq:encoder} and the decoder in Eqn. \eqref{eq:decoder} are designed to have four in-depth, dimension dim is 768, and the number of the head is set to 12.
-The framework is implemented via Pytorch and trained by 16 $\times$ A100 GPUs (40GB each).
+The transformer encoder in Eqn \eqref{eq:encoder} and the decoder in Eqn. \eqref{eq:decoder} is designed to have four in-depth, dimension dim is 768, and the number of heads is set to 12.
+The framework is implemented using PyTorch and trained on 16 $\times$ A100 GPUs (40GB each).
 The learning rate is set to $2.5e^{-5}$ initially and then reduced to zero gradually under ConsineLinear \cite{martino2020semeval} policy.
 The batch size is set to $32$/GPU.
 The weight factors are set to one equally in the Eqn \ref{eqn:total_loss}.
 The model is optimized by AdamW \cite{loshchilov2017decoupled} for $300$ epochs.
-The training is completed within two hours per subject, approximately.
+The training is completed within approximately two hours per subject.